Fantasy football (gridiron): Demographics

-According to the Fantasy Sports & Gaming Association (FSGA), of the 59.3 million people who played fantasy sports in the US and Canada in 2017, 43.2 million were American adults.
-In 2019, 45.9 million American adults participated.
-The FSGA estimated that 19% of American adults played fantasy sports in 2019, compared to 13% in 2014.
-A 2019 FSGA survey found that 81% of fantasy sports players were male, 50% were between the ages of 18 and 34 (with an average age of 37.7), 67% were employed full-time, and 47% made more than $75,000 per year.
+According to the Fantasy Sports & Gaming Association (FSGA), an estimated 62.5 million people played fantasy sports in the US and Canada in 2022.
+The FSGA estimated that 19% of American adults played fantasy sports in 2023, compared to 13% in 2014.
+A 2023 FSGA survey found that 64% of fantasy sports players were male, 48% were between the ages of 18 and 34, and 84% had a college degree or higher.
 A 2015 analysis found that 89.8% were white and 51.5% were unmarried.

 Effect on American economy

 Many fantasy leagues require an entry fee that is given to or used to fund prizes for the top player or players in the league.
-Daily fantasy platforms, such as FanDuel, manage games with thousands of players and collect a percentage of each entry fee before distributing winnings.
+Daily fantasy platforms, such as FanDuel or DraftKings, manage games with thousands of players and collect a percentage of each entry fee before distributing winnings.
 For example, FanDuel's revenue includes 10% of its entry fee intake.

-Fantasy players also contribute to the economy via spending on industry products and services, such as advanced scouting reports and player rankings.
+Fantasy football players also contribute to the economy via spending on industry products and services, such as advanced scouting reports and player rankings.
 In 2012, an estimated $1.67 billion was spent on fantasy sports in the United States and Canada, not including league entry fees.
 In 2019, the size of the American and Canadian fantasy sports industry was estimated at more than $7 billion by the FSGA.

 Ad revenue

 Advertising is one of the largest sources of fantasy football revenue.
 Many sports websites that offer free entry into leagues use advertising to support their fantasy offerings.
 Though difficult to quantify, revenue generated by ads on fantasy football programming is estimated at $2 to $5 billion annually.
 This form of revenue can be especially lucrative because fantasy team managers are often frequent Internet users.
-On average, fantasy players generated four times more page views and spent six times as long on NFL.com than non-fantasy players in 2012.
+In 2012, on average, fantasy players generated four times more page views and spent six times as long on NFL.com, compared to non-fantasy players.